-Here in brief is what we have seen in previous parts of this series.
+Very briefly, here is what we have seen in the previous parts of this series.

-We have seen that the one who is wise, learns to choose humility as a way of life.
-We saw that those who walk in The Way of Wisdom, are those who choose to follow the example of Messiah — He, who humbled Himself by becoming obedient.
+In Part 3, we saw that the one who is wise, learns to choose humility as a way of life — choosing to follow the example of Messiah, who humbled Himself by becoming obedient.

-And now, the next wisdom characteristic we will look at in this series is:
+And now, the next wisdom characteristic we will look at is:

 The Fear of Yahuwah